Nowata, Oklahoma: History

 The first community established at this site was named Metz, named for its first postmaster, Fred Metzner.
 The name was changed even before the railroad was built in 1889.

 Nowata served as a train stop for Native Americans from the East being forced to resettle by the United States government.
 Some controversy exists about the meaning of the town name.
-The Lenape tribesmen who passed through named it "nuwita," meaning "friendly" or "welcome."
+Lenape tribesmen who passed through named it "nuwita," meaning "friendly" or "welcome."
 In the Cherokee language, the town is called ᎠᎹᏗᎧᏂᎬᎬ (A-ma-di-ka-ni-gunh-gunh, roughly), which means, "water is all gone," translating what it sounded like the word meant: No Water.

 In 1889, the Kansas and Arkansas Valley Railway (later part of the Missouri Pacific Railway) built a line through Nowata.
 A post office was established in the town on November 8, 1889.
 Nowata was incorporated April 17, 1899.
 By 1900, Nowata had 498 residents.